Shuttle/shuttle-esb/guide-modules-implementation.md

 ---
 # Overview

-Shuttle-ESB is extensible via modules.
+Shuttle.Esb is extensible via modules.
 These typically plug into a relevant pipeline to perform additional tasks within the pipeline.

 ## Implementation